Walmart, other Gastonia stores targeted by digital thieves using skimmers

 GASTONIA, N.C. — A Cyber Forensics Task Force in Gastonia has discovered Bluetooth skimmers on card reader devices in local stores, including a Walmart in West Gastonia.

-These skimmers are used to capture card and PIN data from unsuspecting customers, transmitting the information in real time to scammers located nearby.
+These skimmers were used to capture card and PIN data from unsuspecting customers, transmitting the information in real time to scammers nearby.

 The task force’s discovery highlights the ongoing threat of digital theft in retail environments, where criminals use sophisticated technology to steal financial information.